network1618033/TextEditiorKMJ---BlocNotes/README.md

 This is a Beta version.
-The final version will be made in the future when time permits.
+The final version will be made in the future when I have more time.